 - Experience a small learning community at a large research university.
 We strive to provide opportunities for our L.E.A.R.N. students to build one-on-one relationships with faculty, staff, and other students on campus.

 - Enroll in Introduction to Research courses to produce a research proposal and poster presentation.
-Part I (two credits) taken in the fall semester and Part II (two credits) taken in the spring semester.
+Part I (one credit) taken in the fall semester and Part II (two credits) taken in the spring semester.

 - Engage in a 12-week research apprenticeship with a graduate student-faculty mentor team.